 SIPs can be produced in various sizes or dimensions.
 Some manufacturers make panels as large as 8 by 24 feet, which require a crane to erect.

 The quality of SIP manufacturing is very important to the long life and performance of the product.
 The panels must be glued, pressed, and cured properly to ensure that they don't delaminate.
-The panels also must have smooth surfaces and edges to prevent gaps from occurring when they're connected at the job site.
+The panels also must have smooth surfaces and square edges to prevent gaps from occurring when they're connected at the job site.
 Before purchasing SIPs, ask manufacturers about their quality control and testing procedures and read and compare warranties carefully.
 SIPs are available with different insulating materials, usually polystyrene or polyisocyanurate foam.

 SIPs are made in a factory and shipped to job sites.
 Builders then connect them together to construct a house.
 For an experienced builder, a SIPs home goes up much more quickly than other homes, which saves time and money without compromising quality.
 These savings can help offset the usually higher cost of SIPs.